 There are two routes for complaints:

-Informal complaints may be made verbally to the appropriate member of Admissions staff/Academic Admissions Officers, normally within five working days of the event or incident to which they relate and no more than ten working days.
+Informal complaints may be made by email, or through the applicant portal, to the appropriate Admissions Team Manager/Academic Admissions Lead, normally within five working days of the event or incident to which they relate and no more than ten working days.
 This would enable the Admissions staff to quickly gather information about the event or incident.

-If the applicant remains dissatisfied with the decision she/he may write to the Head of Recruitment and Admissions explaining why they remain dissatisfied and, in respect of the complaint, what she/he would have hoped the outcome would have been.
-The Head of Recruitment and Admissions will normally respond within ten working days.
+If the applicant remains dissatisfied with the decision they may write to the Head of Admissions explaining why they remain dissatisfied and, in respect of the complaint, what they would have hoped the outcome would have been.
+The Head of Admissions will normally respond within fifteen working days.
 This decision is final and the applicant does not have further recourse under these procedures.

-If the complaint is regarding the Head of Recruitment and Admissions, the Applicant may, in the event they can offer evidence that the University has failed to follow the complaints procedure as stated in this document, write to the Academic Registrar within ten working days of dispatch of the formal response.
-The Academic Registrar will then assess the validity of any complaints at this stage and will respond within ten working days by letter or email to inform the applicant whether the complaint was upheld.
-The Academic Registrar’s decision will then be considered as final.
+If the complaint is regarding the Head of Admissions, the Applicant may, in the event they can offer evidence that the University has failed to follow the complaints procedure as stated in this document, write to the Director of Future Students and Brand within ten working days of dispatch of the formal response.
+The Director will then assess the validity of any complaints at this stage and will respond within ten working days by email to inform the applicant whether the complaint was upheld.
+The Directors decision will then be considered as final.

 5. Storage of information relating to Appeals and Complaints